-• During June 2015, we also installed two organs into private residences.
-A new Bravura model L-5 has been delivered and installed into a home in Darlington.
-The L-5 is proving to be a popular model, this being the third L-5 installation in Western Australia in 12 months.
+During June 2015, there was another organ installation in a private residence.
+A new Bravura model L-5 was delivered and installed into a home in Darlington.
+The L-5 is proving to be a popular model, this being the third L-5 installation in Western Australia in a 12 month period.
 With 27 stops and 4 tonal suites, this organ provides excellent value for money.
 CLICK HERE FOR MORE DETAILS OF THIS INSTRUMENT.

 Proof that once people have experienced an Allen, they don't want to settle for anything less.